Hegel ,Judaism &Islam

 incorrect in saying that he only refers to Christianity when he speaks of

 Religion.
-A great deal of the Lectures on the Philosophy of Religion are
+A great deal of the Lectures on the Philosophy

 concerned with non-Christian religions.
 It is also appropriate to remember